 • Canada: Provincial healthcare eligibility varies - some provinces have waiting periods of up to 3 months

-• Travel insurance covers the transition period until local healthcare access is established
+• Travel insurance is critical for the transition period until local healthcare access is established

-Practical tips to help you get the right travel insurance for an open-ended trip.
+Practical guidance to help you secure the right travel insurance for an open-ended departure.

 1